 Lead Strategic Planning Meetings or Retreats

-Alan consults with groups of leaders to develop a way of planning and strategizing well-rooted in deep intimacy with God.
-Incorporate a “seek the kingdom first” approach to planning.
+Alan consults with groups of leaders to provide training in a way of planning, strategizing and leading that is well-rooted in deep intimacy with God.
+Incorporate a “seek the kingdom first” approach to leadership.
 Learn to plan events from a center of listening to God and seeing people through His eyes.
 Learning these patterns contributes to the sustainability of your leadership, and can produce “much fruit that lasts (Jn 15:16).”
-Consultations can be one-time or a series of meetings over time.
+Consultations can be one-time or ongoing.
 Leaders have reported leaving these consultations more united, creative, rested, encouraged and energized for their work ahead.

 Guide a Retreat